danfuzz/samizdat/doc/samizdat-0-lib/module.md

 The `modules` parameter should be expected to itself be a map from names to *initialized* modules.

-An initialized module value is a token of the form:
+An initialized module value is a derived value of the form:

 ```
 @[module: [